hongleizhang/RSPapers/README.md

 * Chen et al. **Recommender systems based on user reviews: the state of the art.** User Modeling and User-Adapted Interaction 25.2 (2015): 99-154.

-* Yonghong et al. **A survey of point-of-interest recommendation in location-based social networks.** In Workshops at AAAI, 2015.
+* Yu et al. **A survey of point-of-interest recommendation in location-based social networks.** In Workshops at AAAI, 2015.

 * Zhang et al. **Deep learning based recommender system: A survey and new perspectives**. arXiv preprint arXiv:1707.07435 (2017).